ehrpg/qstar/docs/notes.md

 Every character has a race or category (e.g. animals, robots).
 A race modifies:

 * primary stats, secondary stats, pools and skills
-* adds perks or flaws,
+* adds perks and flaws,
 * enables access to inherent stunts,
 * and may add roleplaying circumstances